CrazyFedde/docs/commands.md

 <a name="ban"></a>
 ### Ban

-Bans the mentioned user off the server with the provided reason, all messages the user has sent in the last 7 days will also be deleted in the process.
+Bans the mentioned user from the server with the provided reason, all messages the user has sent in the last 7 days will also be deleted in the process.

 The **general.ban_members** permission is required to run this command.

-> This action will be reported to any channel that has [modloging](#modlog) enabled on the server.
+> This action will be reported to any channel that has [modlogging](#modlog) enabled on the server.

 #### Usage